Hi friend & Welcome!

 Before we get into the Pros and Cons, I must mention this.
 Many of the reviews directly contradicted each other.
 Some of the Pros I’m outlining here were Cons to others.
-The consensus according to amazon seems to be a positive one.
-The 60e gets a 4.6/5 which is a big step up from the 60i, albeit with less reviews.
 While some people commented positively on build and comfort, the consensus however was roughly still the same.
 An exceptional pair sound wise, but lacking in the other areas mentioned.

 - They sit light and comfy on the head without pressure.
 They don’t sag or fall off.